-Diseases more common in children older than 2 years of age include:
+Diseases more common in children older than 2 years of age and teens include:

 The various types of chILD can affect many parts of the lungs, including the alveoli (air sacs), bronchial tubes (airways), and capillaries.
 (Capillaries are the tiny blood vessels that surround the air sacs.)
 The structures of the lung that chILD may affect are shown in the illustration below.

 Researchers don't yet know all of the causes of childhood interstitial lung disease (chILD).
 Many times, these diseases have no clear cause.